dominickpastore/pymd4c/docs/pure_parsing.rst

 HTML tags to the output stream.

 The fifth callback accepts a :class:`~md4c.TextType` as the first parameter and a string of text as the second parameter.
-If you were writing your own rendering function, this callback would simply write the text to the output stream.
+The text is unprocessed; for example, HTML entities are left in ``&...;`` form.
+If you were writing your own rendering function, this callback would write the text to the output stream (potentially after some translation).

 Callbacks do not need to return anything specific—their return values are ignored.
 To cancel parsing, callbacks can raise the :class:`~md4c.StopParsing`